-The human immunodeficiency (HIV) multiplies in cells of the immune system and destroys them.
-Without proper treatment, the of most HIV patients is weakened so much over time that they become seriously ill.
+The human immunodeficiency virus (HIV) multiplies in cells of the immune system and destroys them.
+Without proper treatment, the immune system of most HIV patients is weakened so much over time that they become seriously ill.
 This stage is referred to as AIDS (acquired immune deficiency syndrome).

 Although the currently available medications can't cure HIV, they can prevent immunodeficiency for many years.
 But the medication may become ineffective over time, allowing the viruses to multiply more again.

-Doravirine inhibits certain proteins which the needs in order to multiply.
+Doravirine inhibits certain proteins which the virus needs in order to multiply.

 Doravirine is taken once a day in tablet form (100 mg) with or without a meal.
 The drug is combined with other anti-HIV medications.